Rome Metro

 • Roma Pass (tourist package) - You may also consider getting the Roma Pass, which allows for unlimited travel on Rome's bus and metro system for a 2 or 3 day period, depending on the pass.
 It also gives you discounted rates to many of Rome's museums and archaeological sites.
 Click here to visit my Roma Pass page.

 For more information, visit the ATAC website, Rome's official public transportation portal.
-Unfortunately the site does not work well in English.

 The perfect 3-day itinerary in Rome